-“It’s vital irrigation systems only water within people’s property boundaries and not on the roads where it causes a hazard,” Cataloni says.
+"It’s vital irrigation systems only water within people’s property boundaries and not on the roads where it causes a hazard," Cataloni said.

 "The most common reasons for water going over-boundary are the extra spray from end guns on pivot irrigators, and travelling irrigators getting too close to roads," he added.

-On hot, windy days, irrigation water drifts on roads, where it can contribute to road deterioration and make the hot tar slippery.
+On hot, windy days, irrigation water drifts on roads, which can contribute to road deterioration and make the hot tar slippery.

-“These problems can be easily solved by checking that end guns are set and operating correctly and setting back travelling irrigators an adequate distance from the road,” Cataloni says.
+"These problems can be easily solved by checking that end guns are set and operating correctly and setting back travelling irrigators an adequate distance from the road," Cataloni said.

 Careful placement of irrigators is also needed during Norwest conditions, to ensure irrigators aren’t knocked over.

-Cataloni says it’s important anyone carrying out irrigation ensures they keep up-to-date with the latest restrictions.
+Cataloni said it’s important anyone carrying out irrigation ensures they keep up-to-date with the latest restrictions.

-“These relate to specific areas, which may relate to the consent you hold.
-Restrictions are put in place to help reserve water when stock is low,” he says.
+"These relate to specific areas, which may relate to the consent you hold.
+Restrictions are put in place to help reserve water when stock is low," he said.